-VA Disability and Drug Use: Is Substance Abuse a VA Disability?
+VA Disability and Drug Use: Is Substance Misuse a VA Disability?

 Disability benefits may cover physical conditions as well as mental health conditions.1 Those benefits may also apply to substance use disorder (SUD), which is sometimes simply called “addiction.”
 SUD is a disease that leads to problems with substances such as drugs and alcohol.
 If SUD is left untreated, it can negatively affect other aspects of life, which is why the VA sometimes considers it to be a service-connected disability.2

-However, rehab for veterans can help them recover from substance abuse issues and other co-occurring mental health conditions, such as PTSD.
+However, rehab for Veterans can help them recover from substance misuse issues and other co-occurring mental health conditions, such as post-traumatic stress disorder (PTSD).
 This page will cover VA disability benefits, drug use, and explain how VA medical centers offer multiple types of therapy and medications that are effective for treating SUD.3

-Learn more about navigating veteran & VA benefits for rehab.
+Learn more about navigating Veteran and VA benefits for rehab.